 As a first year teacher you come in with a lot of ideas about the impact you’ll make on your students.
-I know I did.
-I wanted to grow students in math while also raising their world awareness.
-I still want to do that but I had to realize that having those ideas isn’t a bad thing but as a first year teacher you will be absorbing so much information for your daily job that it will become tough to work on the idealistic thoughts you have before your first day of school.
-This isn't to dissuade you from having those thoughts.
+I know I did!
+I wanted to grow students learning math while also raising their world awareness.
+Although I’m still passionate about that, I realized that as a first year teacher you’re absorbing so much information for your daily job that it's difficult to work on the idealistic thoughts you originally envisioned.
+This isn't to dissuade you from saving those ideas for future use though!
 Those thoughts are needed to keep education progressing.
-Those thoughts are needed to ensure that students are getting the best education possible.
-However, keeping it simple can free up the time so that you can have and work on those ideas that you bring with you as a first year teacher.
-This is where ASSISTments really can help a first year teacher.
-The user interface is really simple once you are trained on it.
-It is simple for the students to use, and receive feedback and soon, ASSISTments will have more improvements to help you keep things simple!

 In the beginning, keeping it simple can free up the time you need so that you can later bring those ideas to fruition.
 This is where a math assessment tool can really help a first year teacher.
 In ASSISTments, the user interface is really simple and includes student support features like hints and immediate feedback - saving you time on grading!
 The real time data reports (shown below) also take the guesswork out of pinpointing student learning needs.